 Click here for more on the Marine Academic Skills Program.

-If you are Active Duty, the Marine Corps will pay up to 100% of your college Tuition.
+If you are Active Duty, the Marine Corps can pay up to 100% of your college tuition.

 Click here for more on Marine Corps Tuition Assistance.

 Marine Corps and Navy Personnel have an official document certifying military training and education for recommended college credit called the Joint Service Transcript (JST).
 The JST is an official transcript endorsing and recommending college credit for military education and training and recognized by the American Council on Education (ACE).

 Navy Marine Corps Relief Society (NMCRS) Sponsored Programs

 The Admiral Mike Boorda Seaman-to-Admiral Educational Assistance Program